 About the Oregon Game Project Challenge

-In it’s thirteenth season, OGPC is the only state-wide game programming competition in Oregon!
-It introduces middle and high school students to computer programming basics while educating them in science and current events.
-Teams of up to seven middle or high school age students, numbering from two to seven members total, use their talents in programming, art, sound/music, writing, and more to create computer games designed to be fun, challenging and innovative around a socially responsible annual theme.
+In it’s thirteenth season, OGPC is the only state-wide video game creation competition in Oregon!
+It introduces middle and high school students to design, planning, and development basics while educating them in science and technology.
+Teams of up to seven middle or high school age students, numbering from two to seven members total, use their talents in programming, art, sound/music, writing, and more to create computer games designed to be fun, challenging, and innovative around a socially responsible annual theme.
 Teams present their games to industry professionals and are awarded in several categories during the statewide competition in May of each year.
 OGPC bridges the disciplines in a way that most academic courses do not and encourages students with different talents to work together.

 What does the OGPC Season Look Like?

 The OGPC season kicks off in November, when an online Kick-Off happens.
 Announcing the season’s theme, posting new Competition Manual, Achievement Guide, Achievement Sheets, and videos for this year’s competition takes place instead of the past Game Jam events.
 Because of the difficulty to transport students to these past locations, OGPC is moving its Kick-Off to online, so all Coaches can hold their own local event, sharing the new information when it is best for their students’ schedules.
 Online Design workshops are a great way to kick off the OGPC season for a team.
 This is where participants will collaborate on game design and brainstorm different ideas for potential video games.
 Our season culminates in the spring with the OGPC Main Event at Western Oregon University in Monmouth, OR.
 At the Main Event, teams will have a table to display their project, and time to share their video game with software and game industry professionals that will evaluate their process and products against a set of achievements across a few different categories.
 Teams also have time to present their games to other teams and play games produced by other teams.

 What does it take to coach an OGPC team?